 Vitamin k3 is toxic, do you mean k2?

-Unless you are a genetic defect or never drink any water you don't have to give a single fuck about your salt intake.
+Unless you are a genetic defect or never drink any water you don't have to give a single frick about your salt intake.
 Your body is able to regulate itself and flush out any excess.

 >salt substitute